kingshhub/executemate/README.md

 > Executive AI Assistant powered by Mastra and integrated with Telex.im

-ExecuMate is a production-ready AI assistant that helps busy professionals manage their calendars, emails, and tasks efficiently through natural language conversations on Telex.im.
+ExecuMate is an AI assistant that helps busy professionals manage their calendars, emails, and tasks efficiently through natural language conversations on Telex.im.

 ## 🌟 Features